lsst-epo/space-surveyors/README.md

 # Space Surveyors

-Space Surveyors is built as library package using `tsdx` with a `create-react-app` example.
+Space Surveyors is built as library package using `tsdx` with a `Parcel` example.

 ## Commands

-TSDX scaffolds the package inside `/src`, and also sets up a [create-react-app](https://create-react-app.dev/) playground for it inside `/example`.
+TSDX scaffolds the package inside `/src`, and also sets up a [Parcel](https://parceljs.org) playground for it inside `/example`.

 The recommended workflow is to run TSDX in one terminal: